gpawlik/booksApp/README.md

 DEV:
 - remote-redux-devtools-on-debugger
+- babel-plugin-module-resolver (TO ELIMINATE, just to make maps plugin work)

 # Questions/Doubts

 - difference between react-redux and react-redux/native?

 # Interesting

+- check out ...StyleSheet.absoluteFillObject

+- you can absolute position elements BUT zIndex works only on View components

 - you can pass props in the router:
 <Button onPress={() => Actions.events({ data: 'Something', title: 'My title' })}>